© J. Bennett

 Here’s our pick of five of the most stunning destinations within easy reach of Palma de Mallorca.

 Alcúdia is a medieval walled town 60 kilometres north of Palma, a 40-minute drive or just over an hour on the 351 bus.
 It's picturesque, lively and rich in history.
 The best days to visit are Tuesdays and Sundays when there's a large bustling market from 08:30 to 13:30 selling everything from leather goods to souvenirs, clothes, jewellery and vegetables, which winds through the narrow streets along the striking Roman wall and under the Roman gate.
 For those wanting to discover more about the history of Alcúdia, visit the Roman Remains of Pollentia and the Roman theatre.

 If you want to prolong your day trip, Port d'Alcúdia has a sandy beach and an attractive seaside promenade.
-It's less than a ten-minute drive away, or a 30-minute bus ride on lines 351 and 353.
+It's less than a ten-minute drive away, or a 30-minute bus ride.

 Valldemossa, deep within the Serra de Tramuntana